Farenheith/strict-unit-tests/README.md

 * Setting a global behavior for unit tests;
 * Using libs to make unit tests more restrictive, rigid and easier to break;

-Of course, all of this so not rip off the freedom we have coding in js/ts, as all of this is configurable and you can also use just part of the functionalities offered here, but we strongly believe that all the rules enforced here can be suitable for most typescript project, as long it is following SOLID guidelines.
+Of course, all of this not ripping off the freedom we have coding in js/ts, as all of this is configurable and you can also use just part of the offered functionalities, but we strongly believe that all the rules enforced here can be suitable for most typescript project, as long it is following SOLID guidelines.

 ## About unit tests

 There are libs used here that we developed to make unit tests even more rigid that deserves a proper introduction.
-Let start with **strict-unit-tests**
+Let start with **strict-mocha-describers**

-### strict-unit-tests
+### strict-mocha-describers

 This lib offers different describers oriented to specific type of objects that helps to prevent **scope invasion**, that is, unit tests are meant to test just an unity of code, everything else must be mocked, specially external dependencies, but also another methods of the same target instance that is not the subject of the test.
 To create a unit test suite for a class using this lib, use the following command: